 - Local guides who speak English or Chinese

 - We have tours to Cameron Highlands, Ipoh and Taiping too!

 - 4 Best Ways For Getting Around Penang (With All Penang Transport Options)

 - How To Get From Penang Airport To Georgetown (4 Easy Ways)

 - How To Get To Penang Island From Kuala Lumpur (KL)

 Hunting for Penang souvenirs can be a fun process!
 Be sure to leave some time in your Penang trip itinerary to do so to avoid rushing yourself!

-Take some tasty snacks back home!
-And photo prints, vintage pieces, local handicrafts or exquisite batik products!
+Take some tasty snacks back home.
+Or some photo prints, vintage pieces, local handicrafts like exquisite batik products!

 Disclaimer: This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.